-- (a) A rental management plan explaining the roles and relationships of all parties and staff involved in the management and operation of the building, including: - what organization will be responsible for property management; - how safety and security will be managed; - how site supervision will be implemented; - how tenant relations will be managed - A list of key consultants, organizations and individuals known at this time that would be involved in property management and in providing support services, their experience and expertise in relation to similar projects and an outline of the duties and responsibilities to be assumed in the operation and management of the proposed project and the provision of support services. - A list of resumes for the consultants and individuals that would be involved in property management and the provision of support services provided in an appendix to the Proposal.
+- (a) A rental management plan explaining the roles and relationships of all parties and staff involved in the management and operation of the building, including: - what organization will be responsible for property management; - how safety and security will be managed; - how site supervision will be implemented; - how tenant relations will be managed; - a list of key consultants, organizations and individuals known at this time that would be involved in property management and in providing support services, their experience and expertise in relation to similar projects and an outline of the duties and responsibilities to be assumed in the operation and management of the proposed project and the provision of support services; and - a list of resumes for the consultants and individuals that would be involved in property management and the provision of support services provided in an appendix to the Proposal.
 Include a signed consent authorizing the disclosure of personal information to the City, or its designated agent, for each resume that is submitted.
-However, the Proponent will accept all liability for disclosure if any consent is not provided to the City. - (b) A fulsome description of the organizational, operational, hiring, and other policies, procedures and legal requirements the Proponent would implement to ensure the building is operated in a safe and secure manner for its tenants and the surrounding neighbourhood. - (c) A description of the intended use of the amenity spaces (such as the commercial kitchen (where available) and amenity area) - (d) A phased initial occupancy plan.
+However, the Proponent will accept all liability for disclosure if any consent is not provided to the City. - An outline of how the Proponent plans to expand their existing operations to add this site to their portfolio, promptly hire staff and operationalize the project within a short timeframe. - (b) A fulsome description of the organizational, operational, hiring, and other policies, procedures and legal requirements the Proponent would implement to ensure the building is operated in a safe and secure manner for its tenants and the surrounding neighbourhood. - (c) A description of the intended use of the amenity spaces (such as the commercial kitchen and amenity area). - (d) A phased initial occupancy plan.
 Proponents should describe their approach to completely tenanting the building in the first 30 to 90 days after handover, including how tenants will be supported through move-in to ensure successful integration in the building.
-This plan should describe the anticipated path/timeline to reaching full occupancy. - (e) A completed annual Operating Budget (in the form attached as Appendix 6) with detailed notes on assumptions to arrive at cost figures.
+This plan should describe the anticipated path/timeline to reaching full occupancy.

+- (e) A completed annual Operating Budget (in the form attached as Appendix 6) with detailed notes on assumptions to arrive at cost figures.
 Include figures for the entire development, if any.
-The Operating Budget should take into consideration the following assumptions - A capital replacement reserve fund contribution of no less than 5% of the annual gross income (including all subsidies) from the project, including any

-- rent supplement income and other affordability payments from the province or the City of Toronto, in accordance with the terms of the Lease. - The City reserves the right to review the amount of the reserve fund contribution with each building condition assessment (BCA) conducted and to require the Successful Proponent to increase the amount of the contribution where the City has determined in its sole discretion that the amount of the contribution is not sufficient to establish at the end of each lease year the annual amount required in the most recent BCA.
-A BCA will be updated every 5 years, unless requested sooner by the Executive Director, Housing Secretariat. - Operating budgets are to be based on 2022 costs. - The City's property tax exemption should be assumed for the purposes of preparing the budget. - The Proponent should assume the following amounts for fees: - Solid waste fees of \$341 per unit per year. - Proponents are encouraged to demonstrate financial viability of the project by way of demonstrating ability to achieve a modest surplus that can be utilized as a contingency. - (f) A completed 10-year Operating Budget to show the sustainability of the project over time with anticipated inflationary costs.
+The Operating Budget should take into consideration the following assumptions: - A capital replacement reserve fund contribution of no less than 5% of the annual gross income (including all subsidies) from the project, including any rent supplement income and other affordability payments from the province or the City of Toronto, in accordance with the terms of the Sub-lease. - The City reserves the right to review the amount of the reserve fund contribution with each building condition assessment (BCA) conducted and to require the Successful Proponent to increase the amount of the contribution where the City has determined in its sole discretion that the amount of the contribution is not sufficient to establish at the end of each lease year the annual amount required in the most recent BCA.
+A BCA will be updated every five (5) years, unless requested sooner by the Executive Director, Housing Secretariat. - Operating budgets are to be based on 2023 costs. - The City's property tax exemption should be assumed for the purposes of preparing the budget. - The Proponent should assume the following amounts for fees: - Solid waste fees of \$150 per unit per year. - Proponents are encouraged to demonstrate financial viability of the project by way of demonstrating ability to achieve a modest surplus that can be utilized as a contingency. - (f) A completed Operating Budget to show the sustainability of the project over time with anticipated inflationary costs.